briandfoy/briandfoy.github.io/_posts/2023-01-18-a-format-for-rpsl.md

 original_url:
 ---

-The [Routing Policy Specification Language](https://www.rfc-editor.org/rfc/rfc2622) is a pain in the ass, but at least its not XML.
-A record is a bunch of key-value pairs, with possible multiline values (for example, [RIPE's files](https://ftp.ripe.net/ripe/dbase/)):
+The [Routing Policy Specification Language](https://www.rfc-editor.org/rfc/rfc2622) is a pain in the ass, but at least it's not XML.
+A RPSL object is a bunch of key-value pairs, with possible multiline values and comments (for example, [RIPE's files](https://ftp.ripe.net/ripe/dbase/)).
+Here's a simple example:

 <!--more-->